Getting Started with Protopasta

 Filament Handling

 Loose coils can be tricky to manage.
-Wrangle your loose coils with an old empty spool or print a spool like this one!
+Wrangle your loose coils with an old empty spool or print a spool like this one.
 Learn more in this blog post.

-And for spooled filament, never leave the end loose!
+For spooled filament, never leave the end loose!
 When opening a new spool, carefully remove the plastic wrap to expose the end.
 Once the end is exposed, hold it to avoid tucking under another strand of filament.
 Tuck it away in the cardboard spool's corrugation (like above) when not in the printer extruder.

 Avoid sharp bends and excessive force when handling filament.
 Most Protopasta is stiff and not meant to bend much before break.
 Make sure to avoid sharp bends and do not force the filament.
+While stiff, Protopasta should not break in typical handling and feeding.
+It can bend enough for typical bends like when using Bambu AMS.

 About Moisture

 If drying, do not dry above glass transition temperature.
-This can heat treat HTPLA and for filament with particles (much of Protopasta), this can make them more brittle and difficult to print without breaking.
+This can heat treat HTPLA which, for filament with particles (much of Protopasta), can make them more brittle and difficult to print without breaking.
 For PLA, dry below 50 C (125 F) and for PETG, dry below 65 C (150 F).

 Prints, Settings, and Setup